Amortized Rejection Sampling in Universal Probabilistic Programming: INTRODUCTION

 The specific problem we address, that of efficient amortized importance-sampling-based inference in models with user-defined rejection sampling loops is more prevalent than it might seem on first consideration.
 Our experience suggests that rejection sampling within generative model specification is actually the rule rather than the exception when programmers use universal languages for model specification.
 To generate a single draw from anything more complex than standard distribution effectively requires either adding a new probabilistic primitive to the language (beyond most users), hard conditioning on constraint satisfaction (inefficient under most forms of universal PPL inference), or a user-programmed rejection loop.
-A quick example of this is sampling from a truncated normal.
-If the model specification language does not have a truncated normal primitive then the most natural way to generate such a variate is via user-programmed rejection.
+A major example of this is sampling from a constrained distribution, like a truncated normal or a distribution constrained on a circle.
+If the model specification language does not have the primitive for the constrained distribution we want, the most natural way to generate such a variate is via user-programmed rejection.
 More sophisticated examples abound in simulators used in the physical sciences \citep{baydin2018efficient, baydin2019etalumis}, chemistry \citep{cai2007exact,ramaswamy2010partial,slepoy2008constant}, and other domains \citep{stuhlmuller2014reasoning}.
-Note that the issue we address here is not related to hard rejection via conditioning, i.e.~\citep{ritchie2015controlling} and related work.
+Implicit rejection sampling loops also exist in models containing simulators that guard against certain configurations and, in such cases, must restart after re-sampling the configurations \cite{warrington2019coping}.
+Note that the issue we address here is not related to hard rejection via conditioning, i.e.,~\citet{ritchie2015controlling} and related work.
 Ours is specifically about rejection sampling loops within the generative model program, whereas the latter is about developing inference engines that are reasonably efficient even when the user specified program has a constraint-like observation that produces an extremely peaked posterior.